maxloosmu/MaxVault/Productivity Notes.md

 - accountability buddies should be disciplined, challenging, patient, supportive, and constructive.
 - learn to forgive ourselves for our slips in taking action or making decisions, so as to let go of post-procrastination guilt and shame.
 - learn to forgive ourselves by finding the win and celebrate, however small or unrelated the win is: "I didn't do X, but I did do Y."

+On Conserve (Overexertion Burnout)
+- burnout: work stops feeling meaningful, enjoyable or manageable; feeling overwhelmed and undermotivated; cannot keep the pace; feelings of energy depletion or exhaustion; increased mental distance from one's job, or feelings of negativism or cynicism related to one's job; and reduced professional efficacy.
+- harness the feel good effects of play, power and people; unblock myself by overcoming the uncertainty, fear and inertia of procrastination.
+- avoid burnout to achieve sustainable productivity.
+- overexertion burnout: packing too much into each day.
+- depletion burnout: not enough longer and deeper periods of time off or breaks to recharge the energy of our mind, body, and spirit.
+- misalignment burnout: mood is suffering due to too much time and effort spent on something that doesn't bring me joy or meaning; I'm worn out.
+- overexertion burnout: do less, so that I can unlock more; resist overcommitment by knowing where my energy is actually going.
+- create an Energy Investment Portfolio or table: Dreams, Hopes, Ambitions vs Active Investments/Doings; keep active investments in single digits (1 to 5 if possible).
+- 95% of commitments should be rejected; would I be excited about this commitment if it is happening tomorrow?
+- opportunity costs - every yes commitment is a no to whatever else I could do with that time and energy instead.
+- resist distraction; keep distractions to minimal, just enough to take a break to replenish energy.
+- optimise switching between tasks; when multitasking, do the best with our limited focus and ability on each task before switching to another task.
+- add friction on tasks that should be avoided, especially when the task is easy and takes up a lot of time and energy.
+- give myself permission to be distracted, to temporarily veer off course, but not to the point of failing and abandoning the original plan.
+- recite the mantra "Begin again" when distracted.
+- breaks are necessary; take longer breaks to conserve energy; breaks should approximate one third of work time; schedule more time to do nothing.
+- avoid maintaining focus all the time by including moments of serendipity and joy: some small breaks can be unplanned rests or energising distractions.

+On Recharge (Depletion Burnout)
+-